blotzartdd/blotzartdd.github.io/README.md

-Python 3 and ML, junk
+Python 3 and ML, my sems